IsabeldeCastilla/IsabeldeCastilla.github.io/_pages/projects.md

 ![p2f2&3](/images/Project_2/fig2&3.png)
 ![p2f5](/images/Project_2/fig5.png)

-Internal Combustion Engine Laboratory
+Project 3: Internal Combustion Engine Laboratory
 ======
 Clarification: This is a course project from a control course at Rutgers University.

 ![p3](/images/Project_3/Project_3.png)

-Project 4
+Project 4: Dynamic System Analysis
 ======
 Clarification: This is a course project from a control course at Rutgers University.